Evolutionary psychology of language: FOXP2 gene

-The genetic and cognitive components of language have long been under speculation, only recently have linguists been able to point out a gene that may possibly explain how language works.
+The genetic and cognitive components of language have long been under speculation, only recently have linguists pointed out a gene that may possibly explain how language works.
 Evolutionary psychologists hold that the FOXP2 gene may well be associated with the evolution of human language.
 In the 1980s, psycholinguist Myrna Gopnik identified a dominant gene that causes language impairment in the KE family of Britain.
 The KE family has a mutation in the FOXP2, that makes them suffer from a speech and language disorder.
 It has been argued that the FOXP2 gene is the grammar gene, which is what allows humans the ability to form proper syntax and make our communication of higher quality.
-Children that grow up in a stable environment are able to develop highly proficient language without any instruction.
+Children that grow up in a stable environment develop highly proficient language without any instruction.
 Individuals with a mutation to their FOXP2 gene have trouble mastering complex sentences, and shows signs of developmental verbal dyspraxia.

-This gene most likely evolved in the hominin line after the hominin and the chimpanzee lines split; this accounts for the fact that humans are the only ones able to learn and understand grammar.
+This gene most likely evolved in the hominin line after the hominin and the chimpanzee lines split; this accounts for the fact that only humans can learn and understand grammar.
 Humans have a unique allele of this gene, which has otherwise been closely conserved through most of mammalian evolutionary history.
 This unique allele seems to have first appeared between 100 and 200 thousand years ago, and it is now all but universal in humans.
 This suggests that speech evolved late in the overall spectrum of human evolution.